mounikaperi/java-spring-projects/README.md

                               -> compare(a, b) -> shall return 0 if a is equal to b
-                              -> compare(a, b) -> shall return a negative int if a is less than b -> compare(a, b) -> shall return a positive int if a is greater than b
+                              -> compare(a, b) -> shall return a negative int if a is less than b -> compare(a, b) -> shall return a positive int if a is greater than b -> java.lang.Comparable interface with method "int compareTo(x)" is also a similar interface -> Comparable is expected to be implemented by the class whose objects must be compared.
+                        -> In that case, the current object is compared within the incoming object a.compareTo(b) -> shall return 0 if a is equal to b a.compareTo(b) -> shall return a negative int if a is less than b a.compareTo(b) -> shall return a positive int if a is greater than b

+                        -> Comparable is used as a default comparision logic -> Comparator is used as customized comparision logic